Vibrational infrared and Raman spectra of the methanol molecule with equivariant neural-network property surfaces: Theoretical and computational details

 \subsubsection{Property representations}

 Representations of atomic environments allow encoding geometric information in a manner that obeys desired physical symmetries, enabling efficient fitting of properties that are functions of atomic coordinates.
 It is typically expected that properties remain invariant under permutations of equivalent atomic nuclei and rigid translations, and transform equivariantly under rigid rotations.
-The simplest case, scalar functions such as the potential energy are also invariant to rotations.
-In this section, we describe how dipole moments and molecular polarisability tensors were fitted using equivariant neural networks.
+For example, scalar functions of the nuclear coordinates, such as the potential energy or the isotropic component of the polarisability, are invariant to rotations.
+Vector quantities, such as the dipole moment $\boldsymbol{\mu}$, are expected to transform as

+if the nuclear coordinates $\{\mathbf{r}_i\}$ are rigidly rotated as $\{\mathbf{R}\mathbf{r}_i\}$ where $\mathbf{R}$ is a rotation matrix.
+Higher rank tensor quantities follow suit, such as the polarisability tensor $\boldsymbol{\alpha}$ which transforms according to $\mathbf{R}\boldsymbol{\alpha}\mathbf{R}^T$.
+In order to fit such quantities efficiently and to ensure exact equivariance of the surrogate model predictions, it is desirable to employ an Ansatz where the outputs obey the required symmetry behavior by construction.

+Generally, in neural networks input features undergo successive non-linear transformations, losing symmetry properties in the process.
+In contrast, equivariant neural networks\cite{geiger2022e3nneuclideanneuralnetworks} combine input features with each other and with adjustable weights to generate new features strictly obeying rotational equivariance of arbitrary rank tensor quantities.
+It is therefore possible to extract final predictions which obey exact equivariance with respect to rotations, and by adjusting the free weights using backpropagation the model can be fitted to reproduce the training data.